V01D-NULL/MoonOS/README.md

 # Moon OS

-<h2 align="center"> Moon OS is a modular micro-kernel targeting the x86_64 architecture, aiming to be POSIX-like in the future. </h2>
+<h2 align="center"> Moon OS is a modular micro-kernel targeting the x86_64 and armv6 architecture, aiming to be POSIX-like in the future. </h2>
 <p align="center">
 <img align="center" src="meta/Logo 500x500.jpeg">
 </p>